-- overseeing the succession planning for the Company's CEO and other senior executive officers; and - annually reviewing the Board charter, all Committee charters and terms of reference as to their applicability.
+- overseeing the succession planning for the Company's CEO and other senior executive officers; and - · annually reviewing the Board charter, all Committee charters and terms of reference as to their applicability.

-Committee Member Corporate Governance Experience Karen Clarke- Whistler As a Principal consultant at ESG Global Advisors provides advisory services related to Governance.
+Committee Member Corporate Governance Experience As a former Principal consultant at ESG Global Advisors, provided advisory services related to Karen Clarke-Whistler Governance.
 Former Chief Environment Officer to TD Bank Group, where she had responsibility for developing and executing a bank-wide ESG strategy.
 Member of Corporate Governance Committee at Enerplus Corp.
-David Bronicheski Served as Chief Financial Officer of Algonquin Power & Utilities Corp. (successor corporation to Algonquin Power Income Fund) from 2007 to 2020, and served on other Boards.
-André Gaumond Served as President and CEO of Virginia Gold Mines from 1993 to 2006 and successor company Virginia Mines Inc. from 2006 to 2014 along with multiple Board positions.
+David Bronicheski Served as Chief Financial Officer of Algonquin Power & Utilities Corp. (successor corporation to David Bronicheski Algonquin Power Income Fund) from 2007 to 2020 and served on other Boards.
+André Gaumond Served as President and CEO of Virginia Gold Mines from 1993 to 2006 and successor company Allule Gauliollu Virginia Mines Inc. from 2006 to 2014 along with multiple Board positions.